zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-The path of the group is empty
+No path provided

   * 2b1.
 ProfBook shows an error message.